 The article describes in detail how to adapt the upright microscope for its new function.
 Additionally, the authors provide a tracking program that enables the process of long time-course scanning to be automated for several samples at the same time.
 Importantly, the authors provide also the information on how to provide good light necessary for undisturbed growth.

 This methodology will facilitate more accurate studies of gravity influenced processes in the growing root.https://doi.org/10.7554/eLife.26792.023

 The funders had no role in study design, data collection and interpretation, or the decision to submit the work for publication.

 The authors are grateful to the Miba Machine Shop at IST Austria for their contribution to the microscope setup and to Yvonne Kemper for reading, understanding and correcting the manuscript.

 - Christian S. Hardtke, Reviewing Editor, University of Lausanne, Switzerland

-© 2017, von Wangenheim et al
+© 2017, von Wangenheim et al.

-This article is distributed under the terms of the Creative Commons Attribution License permitting unrestricted use and redistribution provided that the original author and source are credited.
+This article is distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use and redistribution provided that the original author and source are credited.